renovate-bot/khulnasoft-lab-_-vul-operator/docs/operator/installation/olm.md

 4. (Optional) Configure Starboard by creating the `starboard` ConfigMap and the `starboard` secret in the `starboard-system` namespace.
-For example, you can use Vul in [ClientServer](./../../vulnerability-scanning/vul.md#clientserver) mode or [KhulnaSoft Enterprise](./../../vulnerability-scanning/khulnasoft-enterprise.md) as an active vulnerability scanner.
+For example, you can use Vul in [ClientServer](./../../vulnerability-scanning/vul.md#clientserver) mode or [Khulnasoft Enterprise](./../../vulnerability-scanning/khulnasoft-enterprise.md) as an active vulnerability scanner.
    If you skip this step, the operator will ensure default [Settings](./../../settings.md) on startup:
    ```
    kubectl apply -f https://raw.githubusercontent.com/khulnasoft-lab/starboard/{{ git.tag }}/deploy/static/03-starboard-operator.config.yaml